BiostatGlobalConsulting/elbow_plots_v2_sandbox/README.md

 We're setting up a GitHub site to hold code and datasets for use by our team and collaborators.

-We will start documenting some progress here, and may move it into version controlled files if that seems better at a later date.
+We will start documenting some progress here.

 ## Activities